danielegana/TDE-luminosities/README.md

 # TDE-luminosities

+Daniel Egaña-Ugrinovic, 2020.
-A jupyter notebook to compute TDE luminosities for different telescope filters
+A jupyter notebook to compute TDE luminosities for different telescope filters.